-Q&A with Harris Williams Investment Banking Associate Bethel Hailemichael was originally published on Vault.
+Q&A with Harris Williams Investment Banking Associate Bethel Hailemichael was originally published on Firsthand.

 Bethel Hailemichael is an associate in the Healthcare & Life Sciences Group at Harris Williams, a global investment bank specializing in M&A advisory services.
 Since March, Bethel has been working remotely from his home in the Church Hill neighborhood of Richmond, Virginia, the firm’s headquarters.
 Recently, we spoke with Bethel from his home, via Zoom.
 Below is an edited version of that conversation.

 Vault: To start with, could you speak about your background, where you grew up and went to school, and how you found your way to Harris Williams?

 Hailemichael: I was born and raised in San Diego, California, and completed my undergrad degree at California State University Northridge.
 Then I did my MBA at NYU Stern.
 Funny enough, the way I learned of Harris Williams was through the Vault guide.
 And during my summer internship, between my first and second years at Stern, I decided to refocus my recruiting efforts on strictly M&A advisory firms.
 And so, once I came across Harris Williams—I was able to do a good amount of research through the Vault guide and other resources and got to meet more folks at the firm—the firm quickly went to the top of my recruiting list.

 Vault: What makes Harris Williams different from other investment banks and why did you choose the firm over others?

 Hailemichael: First and foremost, the firm’s market leadership and the focus on the sell-side M&A advisory really interested me.
 Having spent my summer at a New York-based, bulge-bracket bank, it was quickly apparent to me that when I looked at full-time recruiting, I wanted to focus more on M&A advisory.